gramiojs/documentation/docs/formatting/index.md

 ### `Pre`

 Format text as `pre`.
-Cannot be combined with any other format.
+Cannot be combined with any other format. ([Supported languages](https://github.com/TelegramMessenger/libprisma#supported-languages))

 ```ts twoslash
 import { format, pre } from "@gramio/format";